7 Practical Small Bathroom Storage Solutions

 - Too many small pieces of furniture will make a tiny space look cluttered.

-Like kitchens, bathroom renovations can really pay off in the end if you are trying to make a home sale.
+Like kitchen renovations, a bathroom reno can really pay off in the end if you are trying to sell your house.

-If you are planning to do a bathroom remodel for the sake of adding more storage, here are a few bathroom renovation ideas that will increase the size of your tiny space:
+Here are a few bathroom renovation ideas that will increase the size (and value!) of your tiny space:

 - Steal a bit of space from the closet of an adjoining room.
 Take only a portion of the closet if you're worried about resale value, because technically, a room without a closet doesn't qualify as a bedroom.

-- Remove a wall between an adjoining room to enlarge your small bathroom.
+- Remove the entire wall between an adjoining room to enlarge your small bathroom.

 - If you have a separate shower and tub, remove both and replace with one amazing walk-in shower with glass doors.
-You'll have that extra space where the tub was for storage.
+You'll have that extra space where the bathtub was for storage.

 Steal space from inside the walls by building recessed shelving between the studs.
 Photo by Lowes.

-An open-legged style bathroom vanity will feel less bulky and take up less "visual space."
+An open-legged vanity will take up less "visual space."

 - Add a wide ledge to a window sill for extra storage.
-Place a basket of washrags or soaps, pretty colored bottles, or candles.
+Place a basket of washrags, soaps or pretty colored bottles along the ledge.

 - Gain bathroom storage by replacing a pedestal style sink with a solid bathroom vanity with cupboards and drawers.

 - If you’re worried about losing the “visual space”, install an open-legged style cabinet, as pictured to the right.

 - Add a shelf at the top of the bathroom door for extra storage.